 - Check the hours of the disability transportation services, as they often only run during certain times.
-Plan your schedule with these hours in mind if you rely on these services to get to class
+Plan out schedules with these hours in mind if you rely on them for class

-- Some services will only take you to academic buildings, so you will still need to walk or use mobility aids to get to the dining hall or other non-academic places on campus
+- Some services will only take users to academic buildings, so they will still need to walk or use mobility aids to get to the dining hall or other non-academic places on campus

 - If you need accessible transport to off-campus locations, look at disability transportation services for the city/county your college is in or check out ridesharing apps.